 Initially, we perform a visual inspection of each tire, looking for any detrimental wear and tear.
 This means checking for any foreign objects penetrating the surface, bulges, or deformities.
 Any of these are red flags and the tire should be fixed/replaced before leaving.
 We also check the depth of the treads using the Penny Test or tread depth gauge.
 Tire depth is measured in 32nds of an inch (speaking strictly in our country.)
 According to the United States Department of Transportation, when depth has decreased to 2/32″ it’s time to replace the tire.

 If we have been sitting for a few months, we will make sure that our lug nuts are properly tightened.
-This prevents a whole gamut of unnecessary tire debacles like completely destroying the bolts or (worse yet) completely loosing a tire.
-In the video below, Levi details the steps necessary to torque your lug nuts.
+This prevents a whole gamut of unnecessary tire debacles like completely destroying the bolts or (worse yet) completely losing a tire.

 Windows and Mirrors